View our latest offers and deals on our offers page! See all offers

 The first part of your cycling tour goes through the valley of the Somme River.
 Later you will continue through the sparsely populated open and rolling landscape to Ruyaulcourt.
 At the end of WW1 this area was the frontline of the battle around the Somme.

 The Canal du Nord has 2 tunnels, where the barge has to sail through.
 The longest one is the tunnel of Ruyalcourt, which is 4,350 meters (2.7 miles) long.
-As soon as are all back on board, the Zwaantje will pass this tunnel.
+As soon as are all back on board, the barge will pass this tunnel.
 Above the tunnel is the watershed between the rivers Somme and Escaut (Scheldt).
 From there the barge therefore goes downhill into the direction of Arleux.
-Mooring is in Moeuvres, an outskirt of this town.
+The barge stays the night on the highest point of the Canal du Nord next to farmland.

 Your cycling tours leads to the city of Cambrai, once a Roman provincial capital and an important destination for pilgrims.
-Worth seeing are the impressive restored buildings of the city fortress, built under King Charles V. Then you will cycle through the marshlands of Chantraine to rural Arleux where the ship is waiting for you to sail to the lock of Pont Malin.
+Worth seeing are the impressive restored buildings of the city fortress, built under King Charles V. Then you will cycle to rural Arleux, home of smoked garlic, where the ship is waiting for you to sail to the lock of Pont Malin.

 Day 10: Pont Malin – Denain | Denain – Doornik (Tournai) (47 km/29 mi or 51 km/31 mi)